 This section presents a general description of the Bear River basin where the Project is located; the scope of the cumulative effects analysis, and the affected environment, potential environmental effects, and PM&E measures proposed to avoid or minimize potential environmental effects on the various resources that could be affected by the Project.
-This environmental analysis follows FERC's SD2 (FERC 2019b), which determined (based on stakeholder input) which resources should be included in the site specific analysis and which resources should be further assessed in a cumulative effects analysis.
-This analysis also incorporates information documented in two technical study reports: the ISR (PacifiCorp 2021a) and the USR (PacifiCorp 2021b).

 The Cutler Project Boundary includes Cutler Dam, Cutler Reservoir, the main tributary streams extending up to several miles upstream of their confluence with the reservoir, and PacifiCorp mitigation lands located adjacent to the reservoir (Figure 1-1).
 The term Project Area refers to lands located directly adjacent to the Project Boundary, specifically within 0.5 mile of the Project Boundary.
 Project Vicinity is a larger, broader area, defined for each resource (e.g., watershed or county).
-See the Explanation of Terms-table prior to Exhibit A, for a more detailed list of Project terms used herein.
+See the Explanation of Terms prior to Exhibit A, for a more detailed list of Project terms used herein.